Ala-Eddine-BOUDEMIA/Lung-Cancer-Diagnosis/README.md

 - Reads from `Annotations` folder that contains XML annotation files.
 - Reads from `All_WSI` folder that contains Whole Slide Images.
-- Generates patchs and saves information about the patchs in a csv file.
+- Generates patches and saves information about the patches in a csv file.

 ```